vinumeris/lighthouse/README.md

 moment we're looking for people who can devote a piece of their time to helping test and find bugs.
 Please only ask if you can do this.
 There's a limited number of places during alpha.

-If you're a developer to build you need Java 8, Maven and then:
+If you're a developer to build you need Java 8, Maven and just run `mvn package` as normal.
+There is no special build process.

-* Clone bitcoinj git master and do `mvn install -DskipTests`
-* Clone [UpdateFX](https://github.com/vinumeris/updatefx) and do `mvn install -DskipTests`
-* Now you can open up this project in your favourite IDE (we recommend and use IntelliJ) or just run `mvn package` and you can find the app jar in client/target.

-The build process will become easier once bitcoinj and UpdateFX do formal releases to package repositories.

 Then read the [design document](docs/Design%20doc.md) to learn how the code is designed and structured, pick an issue you like from the bug tracker (please talk to us on the mailing list first though!) and get coding!